slashid/javascript/packages/react/src/components/form/README.md

 ## Form.Authenticating

-TODO - Overrides the authenticating state of the form (alternative loading state).
+Overrides the authenticating state of the form (alternative loading state).

 ## Form.Error

-TODO - Overrides the error state of the form (custom error messages).
+Overrides the error state of the form (custom error messages).

 ## Form.Success

-TODO - Override the final state of the form.
+Override the final state of the form.